-If you have inherited a house, your house is in poor condition, you need to sell quickly, or you are facing a foreclosure process, the “as is” sale is a good option.
+If you have inherited a house, your house is in poor condition, you need to sell quickly, selling for divorce, or you are facing a foreclosure process, the “as is” sale is a good option.

-Selling “as is” means that you are offering your house exactly how it stands and will not be doing anything else to it.
+Selling “as is” means that you are offering your house exactly how it stands and will not be doing any repairs to it.

 There are many different options to selling if you need to sell quickly, some of which are better than others.
 Here are some.

 Selling on the open market with an agent will, in the majority of cases, net you the most money.

 Why sell to one investor when you can have multiple investors bid on it?

 To get the most money, you may not be able to sell extremely quickly.